evilnose/PyRKViewer/docs/source/Tutorial.rst

 *(Figure 7)*

-* Align Left will align all of your nodes vertically to be at the level of the left-most node in the selection.
+* Align Left will align nodes vertically to be at the level of the left-most node among all the selected nodes.

-* Align Right will align all of your nodes vertically to be at the level of the right-most node in the selection.
+* Align Right will align nodes vertically to be at the level of the right-most node among all the selected nodes.

-* Align center will align all of your nodes vertically to be at the level of the center (horizontally - x value) of all of the nodes in the selection.
+* Align Center will align nodes vertically to be at the level of the horizontal center node among all the selected nodes.

-* Align Top will align all of your nodes vertically to be at the level of the top node in the selection.
+* Align Top will align nodes horizontally to be at the level of the top node among all the selected nodes.

-* Align Bottom will align all of your nodes vertically to be at the level of the bottom node in the selection.
+* Align Bottom will align nodes horizontally to be at the level of the bottom node among all the selected nodes.

-* Align Middle will align all of your nodes vertically to be at the level of the center (vertically - y value) of all of the nodes in the selection.
+* Align Middle will align nodes horizontally to be at the level of the vertical center node among all the selected nodes.

-* Grid will create a grid view of all the nodes by rows.
+* Grid will create a grid view of all the nodes.

 * Arrange Horizontally will arrange all nodes so that they are evenly spaced out horizontally along the x position of the center of all the nodes.